gmc-code/PC-app-development/docs/tkinter_basics/tkinter_import.rst

 - You need to prefix the objects with `tk.` to access them (e.g., `tk.Button`, `tk.Label`.).
+- This makes it explicit about where tk objects come from.
-- Provides better clarity and avoids potential naming conflicts.
+- It provides better clarity and avoids potential naming conflicts.
-- It's a good practice to be explicit about where your objects come from.
+- It's good practice.

 ----